 Investor Terminal is a trading client.
-It implements CTP’s trade API and quotation API.
-It provides functions of receiving quotation, trading, bank-futures transfer, and so on.
+It uses CTP’s trade API and quotation API.
+It provides functions like receiving quotation, trading, bank-futures transfer, and so on.

-Trader Terminal implements CTP’s UserAPI.
-It provides functions of ordering, bank-futures transfer, querying trading data, etc. for futures companies.
-The UserAPI is facing futures companies and the data range it can control is larger than the TarderAPI.
-Considering data security and privilege partition, the UserAPI will not be opened to futures companies and investors lately.
+Trader Terminal uses CTP’s UserAPI.
+It provides functions like ordering, bank-futures transfer, querying trading data, etc. for futures companies.
+The UserAPI is for futures companies and the data range it can control is larger than the trade API.
+Considering data security and privilege partition, the UserAPI will not be disclosed to futures companies and investors for now. (the audience should not know about Trader Terminal or UserAPI)

 FTD is futures trading data exchange protocol.

-Trading Front-end connects trading clients via TCP protocol and also connects other background services via FIB.
-The trading front-end is responsible for communication work and is not related with businesses, so that it can disperse the pressure, reduce the complexity and improve the safety for trading system.
+Trading Front-end connects to trading clients via TCP protocol and connects to other background services via FIB.
+The trading front-end is responsible for communication and is irrelevant to business, so that it can balance the load, reduce the complexity and improve the safety for trading system.
 It mainly has three functions: link management, protocol conversion and data routing.

-Quotation Front-end subscribes all quotation data from offer manager via FIB and forwards the quotation data to trading clients, which has subscribed the quotations of certain contracts via TCP connections.
+Quotation Front-end subscribes all quotation data from the Offer Manager via FIB and forwards the quotation data to trading clients, which have subscribed the quotations of certain contracts via TCP connections.

-FIB (Futures Exchange Information Bus) is trading system’s communication infrastructure.
-It provides data encapsulation, request/response communication mode and publish/subscribe communication mode for upper application level.
+FIB (Futures Exchange Information Bus) is the trading system’s communication infrastructure.
+It provides data encapsulation, request/response communication mode and publish/subscribe communication mode for upper level applications.

-Monitoring System obtains part of trading data from the trading system to monitor both the application data and physical components on the capacity, performance, etc.
+Monitoring System obtains part of trading data from the trading system to monitor the application data, and it also monitors the capacity, performance, etc., of physical components.

-Arbitration Service manages status switch for compositor service.
+Arbitration Service manages the status switch for the compositor service.

 Compositor Service is responsible for serializing transaction requests and publishing transaction sequence as the data source for the trading kernel.

-Trading Kernel takes care of real-time funds and positions calculation based on investors’ positions, orders, trades and funds deposit and withdrawal, so that the pre-trade risk management can be implemented.
+Trading Kernel calculates real-time funds and positions based on investors’ positions, orders, trades and funds deposit and withdrawal, for the purpose of pre-trade risk management.
 Meanwhile, it validates all orders, drives exchange offers, and publishes real-time trading result to FIB.

-Query Kernel has the same memory database structure and business implementation with the trading kernel.
-Based on real-time calculation for investors, query kernel updates memory database to provide query service for trading clients via FIB.
+Query Kernel has the same memory database structure and business logic implementation as the trading kernel.
+Based on real-time calculation for investors, query kernel updates the memory database to provide query service for trading clients via FIB.

-DBMT interacts with business database in real time.
-It sends business data need to be updated to trading kernel via the trading front-end.
+DBMT interacts with the business database in real time.
+It sends business data that need to be updated to the trading kernel via the trading front-end.

-TMDB subscribes trading kernel’s processing result via FIB.
-It writes back relative business data into physical database in real time for settlement use after the trading time.
+TMDB subscribes to the trading kernel’s results via the FIB.
+It writes relative business data back into the physical database in real time for settlement use after the trading time.

-Trading Initialization mainly has two functions: 1.
-Generates necessary data for trading kernel’s initialization based on the database.
-2. Sends the trading preparation instruction to system to start a new trading session.
+Trading Initialization has two major functions: 1.
+Generates necessary data for the trading kernel’s initialization based on the database.
+2. Sends the trading preparation instruction to the system to start a new trading session.

-Offer Manager manages trade and quotation offers.
-It makes the trading kernel not need to process the complex communication between offers and exchange front-ends directly to simplify the trading kernel’s processing logic.
+Offer Manager manages trading and quotation offers.
+It allows the trading kernel to avoid processing the complex communication between Offers and exchange front-ends , so as to simplify the trading kernel’s processing logic.

-Offer implements exchange’s quotation API and trade API, places orders via remote trading seat provided by exchanges, receives order return, trade return, quotation data, and so on.
+Offer implements the exchange’s quotation API and trade API.
+It places orders, receives order return, trade return, quotation data, and so on via the remote trading seat provided by exchanges.

-Risk Management System obtains the transaction sequence published by compositor and trading result published by the trading kernel to monitor trading data in real-time, and provides risk trial calculation and forced position liquidation functions as well.
+Risk Management System obtains the transaction sequence published by the compositor and trading results published by the trading kernel to monitor trading data in real-time, and provides trial risk calculation and forced position liquidation functions as well.

 Bank-futures Management is used to manage bank-futures transfer interfaces.

-Clearing Bank Interface (Bank-futures Interface) implements bank-futures transfer API from each bank, provides data exchange channel between the trading system and bank systems.
+Clearing Bank Interface (Bank-futures Interface) implements bank-futures transfer API from each bank, and provides data exchange channels between the trading system and bank systems.